Siegel-Lab/libSps/Manual.md

 However, for python you have to define the parameters at compile time.
 With CMake, you can configure libSps in various ways:

-Add `-DWITH_PYTHON=ON` to create a shared object file that can be imported as a python module.
+Add `SPS_WITH_PYTHON=ON` to create a shared object file that can be imported as a python module.
 If this parameter is set:
-- set `-DNUM_DIMENSIONS_A=X -DNUM_DIMENSIONS_B=Y ... -DNUM_DIMENSIONS_D=Z` to create indices with X, Y, ..., Z dimensions.
+- set `SPS_NUM_DIMENSIONS_A=X -DNUM_DIMENSIONS_B=Y ... -DNUM_DIMENSIONS_D=Z` to create indices with X, Y, ..., Z dimensions.
-- set `-DORTHOTOPE_A=X` to create indices where dimension 1 of the overlay grid is dependent on its dimension 0.
+- set `SPS_ORTHOTOPE_A=X` to create indices where dimension 1 of the overlay grid is dependent on its dimension 0.
+- set `SPS_STORAGE_A=RAM` to create indices where the overlay grids' dimensions are independent of each other.
-- set `-DWO_DEPENDENT_DIM=ON` to create indices where the overlay grids' dimensions are independent of each other.
+- set `SPS_STORAGE_A=DISK` to create indices where the overlay grids' dimensions are independent of each other.
-- set `-DW_CUBES=ON` to create indices where entries are not point-like but interval-like on the first 3 dimensions.
+- set `SPS_W_CUBES=ON` to create indices where entries are not point-like but interval-like on the first 3 dimensions.
 I.e. cubes placed in >=3-dimensional space.
-- set `-DW_RECTANGLES=ON` to create indices where entries are not point-like but interval-like on the first 2 dimensions.
+- set `SPS_W_RECTANGLES=ON` to create indices where entries are not point-like but interval-like on the first 2 dimensions.
 I.e. rectangles placed in >=2-dimensional space.
-- set `-DW_INTERVALS=ON` to create indices where entries are not point-like but interval-like on the first dimension.
+- set `SPS_W_INTERVALS=ON` to create indices where entries are not point-like but interval-like on the first dimension.
 I.e. intervals placed in n-dimensional space.
-- set `-DW_POINTS=ON` to create indices where entries are fully point-like.
+- set `SPS_W_POINTS=ON` to create indices where entries are fully point-like.
 - set `-DDISK=ON` to create indices that load all data from a file on startup and store it back to the file on shutdown.
 Expect them to consume as much RAM as the filesize.
 - set `-DCACHED=ON` to create indices that use a cache to load data from and store data to a file dynamically as needed during runtime.
 Expect this storage type to be slightly slower than the other two options.
 For large datasets this storage is necessary, as it allows the RAM usage to be independent of the amount of data stored.
 - set `-DRAM=ON` to create indices that store all information in RAM and never interact with the filesystem.